 Mike was the World Series of Blackjack champion in 2004, the first year that cable network GSN produced the series.
 He and business partner Dave Irvine have produced study materials for advantage blackjack, available at their site BlackjackInstitute.com.

 “LV Bear” is the pseudonym of an experienced advantage player who plys his trade all around the country.
 In addition, he regularly takes casinos and their management to task via his blog The Bear Growls.
 He is also a moderator and active member of the forum

 Bear talks about how he got into advantage play, the current state of the AP landscape, and other topics from his life at the tables.

 Read the interview with Zengrifter.
-(PDF file, 227K)

 Dave Stann, better known as “Hollywood” Dave, should be familiar to anyone who has watched blackjack tournaments on TV.
 His “made for TV” persona as the “Bad Boy of Blackjack” has made him both memorable and marketable, which is just fine by him.
 It doesn’t hurt that he’s got game to go with the attitude.
 Check out our interview with Holly D to get some insight into Dave’s world.